90 Follow-Up Email Subject Lines from Real Campaigns

 Because no one wants this to happen with their content, our advice would be to be consistent with your content promotion efforts and make sure to follow up whenever necessary.

-Following up with a follow-up subject line like the one that follows might increase your chances of hearing back from your link prospects.
+Following up with a follow-up subject line like one of these might increase your chances of hearing back from your link prospects.

 Subject: Thought I would try again

-Similar to other subject lines we’ve already discussed, this one is yet another line that’s simple enough but manages to make the recipient spend a few more seconds with your email, thus making it more likely that they’ll eventually open it.
+Similar to other subject lines we’ve already discussed, these are simple enough but manage to make the recipient spend a few more seconds with your email, thus making it more likely that they’ll eventually open it.

-We think that the reason why this subject line can be an efficient one is that it creates a sort of mystery around the purpose and topic of the body of the email.
+We think that the reason why these subject lines can be efficient is that they create a sort of mystery around the purpose and topic of the body of the email.

 With a subject line like this, fear of missing out (FOMO) might kick in and make the prospect want to know more about what you have to say.